TrellixVulnTeam/face_recognition_cnn_XTHL/README.md

 Once everything is installed, you can open the script `main.py` in the `src` folder.
 It will create a window and start your camera.

-Your face found by the app, press the S key to take a screenshot of the face, the output name will be writen in the console.
+[//]: # (Your face found by the app, press the S key to take a screenshot of the face, the output name will be writen in the)

+[//]: # (console.)

+There is two ways to use the app:

+- Open an image by clicking on the `Open image` button.
+- Use the webcam by clicking on the `Find face` button.

+If you have selected an image from your computer, the image will automatically find the face in your image, crop and display it in the left part of the app.
+You can then press the `predict` button to check who it is.

+If you use the camera from your computer, when you clicked find face, your face will be croped from the video and display in the left of the app, then you can press the `predict` button to check who you look like.

 ## Project architecture